jase-k/nlapi-guide-openapi/docs/stage.3.streaming-messages.md

 ## Notes:
 - Scroll to bottom Behavior explanation (Comment out `<div ref={messagesEndRef} />` in ChatBubble.jsx and ask the bot a few follow up questions to understand why it's important)
-- TODO: Add status messages
+- Displays status messages, you can map responses if needed.
 - TODO: Finish endpoints
 - TODO: Add Architecture Design Photo